 Infective gastroenteritis in young children is characterised by the sudden onset of diarrhoea, with or without vomiting.
 Most cases are due to a viral infection but some are caused by bacterial or protozoal infections.
 The illness usually resolves without treatment within days but severe diarrhoea can rapidly cause dehydration, which may be life-threatening.

 - Another infective cause of diarrhoea is the Ebola virus.
 The 2014 outbreak is one of the largest in history and the first in West Africa.
-Ebola should be considered in any child or young person who has developed diarrhoea, vomiting and weakness and who has arrived from Guinea, Liberia or Sierra Leone or spent time in these countries within the previous 21 days.
+Ebola should be considered in any child or young person who has developed diarrhoea, vomiting and weakness and who has arrived from countries where it is endemic or spent time in these countries within the previous 21 days.
+At the time of writing there are no current outbreaks but significant outbreaks in Guinea and the Democratic Republic of Congo occurred in February 2021.
+The latest information about outbreaks can be found on the GOV.UK website.

 - The causative agent for most cases of gastroenteritis is never isolated and the responsible agent never diagnosed.